rustomax/rust-iterators/README.md

 // output: In the enchanted forest, we found banshee, basilisk, centaur.
 ```

-The `sorted_by()` adapter applies custom sorting order to iterator elements, returning a sorted vector.
+The `sorted_by()` adaptor applies custom sorting order to iterator elements, returning a sorted vector.
 The following program will print out top 5 happiest countries, according to 2016 World Happiness Index.

 > `sorted_by()` uses [Ordering trait](https://doc.rust-lang.org/nightly/core/cmp/enum.Ordering.html) to sort elements.